Artist Residency Grants

 Application & Selection Process

 Artists meeting the minimum eligibility criteria noted above are encouraged to apply for an Artist Residency Grant.
 Before applying, please review the grant handbook, as it contains important information for applicants and recipients.
-The next application cycle will open early April 2021 with a closing deadline of May 31, 2021 for residencies that would take place during the 2022 calendar year.

 - Cover Letter (no more than 2 pages) outlining reasons why the applicant is interested in the residency opportunity.
-The letter should address (1) prior experiences and skills relevant to the residency; (2) how proposed activities align with the stated Artist-in-Residence Program objectives and broader mission of the Al Qasimi Foundation; (3) what the applicant hopes to gain from the residency experience; and (4) how the residency fits into the applicant's long-term goals.
+The letter should address (1) prior experiences and skills relevant to the residency; (2) how proposed activities align with the stated Artist Residency Program objectives and broader mission of the Al Qasimi Foundation; (3) what the applicant hopes to gain from the residency experience; and (4) how the residency fits into the applicant's long-term goals.

-- Full artistic CV (no more than 2 pages) that includes, as applicable: education, exhibitions, bibliography, collections, teaching, texts, curatorial projects, honors and awards, affiliations, and residencies.
+- Full artistic CV (no more than 2 pages) includes, as applicable: education, exhibitions, bibliography, collections, teaching, texts, curatorial projects, honors and awards, affiliations, and residencies.

 - Artist bio, photo, and professional statement (no more than 2 pages)